DevOps Training

 • and successfully dockerised our application.

-For further reading, please refer to documentation on the official Docker website.
+For further reading, please refer to on the official Docker website.